jliottard/music-list-player/README.md

 ## Run the portable .exe app on Windows

-- Download and extract the project from the lastest `.zip` archive from this project's Githab Releases page.
+- Download and extract the project from the lastest `.zip` archive from this project's Github Releases page.
 - Run the `.exe` file.

 ## App settings